bytebase/bytebase.com-old/content/docs/administration/sso/oauth2.md

 title: OAuth 2.0
 ---

 OAuth is an open standard for token-based authentication and authorization which is used to provide Single Sign-On (SSO).
-Bytebase supports to create popular OAuth 2.0 providers (GitHub, Google, GitLab) and custom providers.
+Bytebase supports popular OAuth 2.0 providers (GitHub, Google, GitLab) and custom providers.

 ## Overview